mzfr/mzfr.github.io/_posts/2020-04-19-bombsquad.md

 date: 2020-04-19 3:25 PM
 ---

-If you just want to know how to setup bombsquad jump to [The setup](#the-setup) section and if you are interested in backstory, continue reading this.
+If you just want to know how to setup bombsquad jump to [The setup](#the-setup) section and if you are interested in backstory, continue reading.

 ## Back Story